 Going functional with Java?

 For the last 3 months, I started to work with a completely new paradigm for me – programming.
 And with the new programming language – , which is not so new for me, because I know and Scala runs on JVM.
 But the way of writing code in Scala is completely new.
-I decided to put a bit of my thought about going into the functional direction into this post.
+I decided to put a bit of my thought about going into the direction into this post.

 For a long time, the only one way of writing code for me was OOP and so-called imperative style.
 I have read a bunch of books about clean code and architecture and patterns.
 All these books mostly based on OOP principles and provide examples with some OOP language, as Java.